sergio-gutierrez/Sergio-G/DBP/README.md

 # DBP

-BBP is a Daily Budget and Planner web application with the purpsose of helping those (msyself included) control of their time
+BBP is time/day/week planner web application with the purpsose of helping those (msyself included) manage their time more efficiently

 ## Use Cases/Functionality:
 ```